qhyabdoel/logique-react-test/README.md

 - **Image fallback and title truncation**: Improves robustness and user experience by handling broken images and long product names gracefully.
 - **Minimal dependencies**: Only essential libraries are included to keep the bundle small and the codebase easy to understand.

-Tests and advanced error handling were intentionally omitted to keep the implementation focused and easy to follow.
-The codebase is structured to make adding these features straightforward in the future.

 Small React + TypeScript app that uses the Platzi / Fake Store API to browse products, view details and manage a small cart.

 Setup